rOpenGov/fmi/README.md

 This R package provides tools to access open data from [Finnish Meteorological Institute (Ilmatieteenlaitos)](http://www.fmi.fi/en/).

+For installation and usage, check the [tutorial page](https://github.com/rOpenGov/fmi/blob/master/vignettes/fmi_tutorial.md).

+This R package is part of the [rOpenGov](http://ropengov.github.io) project.

 ### Contact

   You are welcome to: